toy-soldier/starzz-flask/README.md

 Python 3.9, this import is necessary for Python to properly interpret the type hints.
 This import is not needed for later Python versions.

+#### Chapter 3: Setting up password hashing

+Python libraries added:

+    bcrypt
+    passlib

+For security, we need to save the hash of the users' passwords, not the actual passwords.
+We use the `passlib` library for this.
+We add a new module `hashing.py` to the `controllers` package:

+    ...
+    pwd_ctx = CryptContext(schemes=["bcrypt"], deprecated="auto")

+    def bcrypt(password: str) -> str:
+        """Return a hash of the password."""
+        return pwd_ctx.hash(password)

+    def verify(hashed_string: str, plaintext_password: str) -> bool:
+        """Check whether the given plaintext password equals the hashed string.""" return pwd_ctx.verify(plaintext_password, hashed_string)

+This module is a helper module for password hashing and verification.

+In `users.py` of `controllers` module, we modify the functions that register new users and update existing users.
+We first hash the password in the data received (if the password exists), before forwarding the data.
+For example:

+    ...
+    def handle_post(data: Namespace) -> tuple[dict[str, str], int]:
+        """Handle the POST request."""
+        plaintext_password = data.get("password")
+        if plaintext_password:
+            data["password"] = hashing.bcrypt(plaintext_password)
+    ...

 ### References

 Please refer to the documentations for more information.